micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx_getting_started/index.md

 ## How to use  micro-ROS demo {#micro-ROS-demo-Olimex}

-In this demo, we will use the alpha version of microROS for NuttX running under the Olimex-STM32-E407 board.
+In this demo, we will use the alpha version of micro-ROS for NuttX running under the Olimex-STM32-E407 board.
 With board running this demo we could create a ROS2 publisher or a ROS2 subscriber.
 The publisher creates and publishes as a topic a progressive count of integers (From 0 to 1000).
 The subscriber subscribes to that topic and shows the value of the number published.

 This demo is a little bit different as the other demos because we need to follow another path to configure it.
 We need to download the docker files of micro-ROS, executing the next command:
-`git clone -b features/micro-ros https://github.com/microROS/docker`
+`git clone -b features/micro-ros https://github.com/micro-ROS/docker`
 (Note: This repository might change of location)

 Now it's necessary to build the docker file, so type the next command: